Toy advertising: History

-Demographic and social changes were beginning to affect attitudes toward toys and children's play throughout the 19th-century.
-The decreasing size of families meant that children had fewer siblings, and that toys became an important diversion and source of entertainment.
+Demographic and social changes were beginning to affect attitudes toward toys and children's play throughout the 19th century.
+The decreasing size of families meant that children had fewer siblings and that toys became an important diversion and source of entertainment.
 Rising living standards and wages meant that parents had more disposable income.
 Middle-class children remained in education for longer periods, with the implication that they had less time to make their own toys and were more reliant on commercially manufactured toys.
-By the late-19th century, parents were beginning to appreciate the special needs of childhood and that toys were more than just preparation for the real world; they could also offer a retreat from mundane realities.
+By the late 19th century, parents were beginning to appreciate the special needs of childhood and that toys were more than just preparation for the real world; they could also offer a retreat from mundane realities.

 In the 1890s and early 1900s, a toy trade press emerged on both sides of the Atlantic.
-In England, the Toy Trades Journal first appeared in March, 1891; the Sports Trader appeared in 1907 and the short-lived Games, Toys and Amusements journal appeared in 1908.
+In England, the Toy Trades Journal first appeared in March 1891; the Sports Trader appeared in 1907; and the short-lived Games, Toys and Amusements journal appeared in 1908.
 In America, Playthings magazine was launched in 1902.
-These trade-oriented journals began to publish articles advising toymakers and toy retailers on methods for optimising sales of children's toys.
+These trade-oriented journals began to publish articles advising toymakers and toy retailers on methods for optimizing sales of children's toys.

 By the late 19th century, toymakers were beginning to adopt modern marketing practices.
-Manufacturers and distributors began using mail-order catalogues to reach consumers directly.
+Manufacturers and distributors began using mail-order catalogs to reach consumers directly.
 Montgomery Ward, for example, produced a catalog listing 23,000 items, including toys.
 The new department stores began to include toys in window displays in which goods were featured as part of an artistic fantasy.
 Toymakers began to develop a unique style or personality that could be linked to a company name or brand.
 Advertising for toys began to appear in consumer magazines.
 Advertising messages encouraged mothers to take their children shopping with them and to watch how they interacted with toys in order to identify the child's preferences.

 By the mid-20th century, the traditional approach of marketing through mothers (also known as the "gatekeeper model") was waning.
-Children, who by this time, were the recipients of pocket-money, made individual purchasing decisions, as part of their education in the world of consumption.
+Children, who by this time were the recipients of pocket money, made individual purchasing decisions as part of their education in the world of consumption.
 Television broadcasting in the mid-20th century provided toymakers with the ability to reach national children's audiences.
-In the late-20th century, the merchandising of film and TV characters in the form of dolls or figurines, gave toy marketers access to international audiences.
+In the late 20th century, the merchandising of film and TV characters in the form of dolls or figurines gave toy marketers access to international audiences.